Mangopay/mangopay2-ruby-sdk/README.md

 or by adding it to your Gemfile ```gem 'mangopay'```

-* The Rails users will be happy to know that there is a new generator script that will help you configure your access to the MangoPay API version 2.
+* The Rails users will be happy to know that there is a new generator script that will help you configure your access to the Mangopay API version 2.
 Simply run ``rails generate mangopay:install CLIENT_ID CLIENT_NAME CLIENT_EMAIL``
-where CLIENT_ID is the id you will use to connect to the api and CLIENT_NAME is a full name that will be use to identify all communications between you and the MangoPay Team.
+where CLIENT_ID is the id you will use to connect to the api and CLIENT_NAME is a full name that will be use to identify all communications between you and the Mangopay Team.

 * Otherwise, call ```MangoPay.configure``` in your script as shown in the snippet below.